Find out everything you need to know for your first ski trip in Korea!

 If you are completely new to skiing, you probably won’t be able to use all the facilities and amenities because you will be busy adjusting to the slopes.
 So instead, visit a ski resort that has easy slopes and is very much geared towards beginners such as Elysian Gangchon Ski Resort.

-Not only it’s the closest ski resort to Seoul (about 90 mins drive away) in Gangwon Province, which is the largest ski area in the country, there are also plenty of popular tourist attractions nearby, including the famous picture-perfect Nami Island.
+Not only is it the closest ski resort to Seoul (about 90 mins drive away) in Gangwon Province, which is the largest ski area in the country, there are also plenty of popular tourist attractions nearby, including the famous picture-perfect Nami Island, as well as Garden of Morning Calm and Seoraksan National Park.

 Another thing you should consider when planning a ski trip is who you’re going with, whether it’s just you and your partner or your family.